-The interior of the cathedral is in the shape of a Latin cross, with a large central nave and two aisles, on which 10 enclosed chapels are located.
+The cathedral’s interior is in the shape of a Latin cross, with a large central nave and two aisles, on which 10 enclosed chapels are located.
 The first thing that stands out when you enter the Cathedral is the floor, composed of 300 tombstones with the graves of nobles and religious.
-The areas of the flooring in the cathedral reserved for bishops are the Chapel of the Blessed Sacrament and the two transepts, the Chapel of the Annunciation and the chapel of St Publius.
-All tombstones have Latin Inscriptions except the one of the late Archbishop Emeritus Bishop Giuseppe Mercieca which is in Maltese.
+The flooring areas in the cathedral reserved for bishops are the Chapel of the Blessed Sacrament and the two transepts, the Chapel of the Annunciation and the chapel of St Publius.
+All tombstones have Latin Inscriptions except the one of the late Archbishop Emeritus Bishop Giuseppe Mercieca, which is in Maltese.
 Other essential works flanking the main door are a statue of St Publius and the baptismal font.

 3) The ceiling

-The cathedral ceiling is covered with frescoes and with paintings by the Sicilian artists Vincenzo and Antonio Manno depicting the life of Saint Paul.
+The cathedral ceiling is covered with frescoes and paintings by the Sicilian artists Vincenzo and Antonio Manno, depicting the life of Saint Paul.
 Adorning the roof are three stained glass windows depicting The Baptism of St Paul, The Immaculate Conception and St Joseph.